First Military Family Store Dedication at Fort Liberty

-The Fort Liberty North Post Starbucks, run by the Army & Air Force Exchange Service, was brewing a special reason to celebrate when it officially became a Military Family Store—the first of its kind on a military installation on Feb.
-28. (Photo by Jason Ragucci, Fort Liberty Public Affairs Office)
+FORT LIBERTY, N.C. - The Fort Liberty North Post Starbucks, run by the Army & Air Force Exchange Service, was brewing a special reason to celebrate when it officially became a Military Family Store—the first of its kind on a military installation on Feb.
+28.

+Military Family Stores are hubs for social interaction among veterans, service members, their families, and the local communities.
+Situated near military facilities, these shops provide military communities with a sense of community and support.

+“Fort Liberty has the most heroes and Medal of Honor recipients,” said Fort Liberty Deputy Garrison Commander Dr. Kevin Griess.
+“We always strive to ensure this post is a home for our Service Members and their Families.”

 |Date Taken: